You must be able to forward a port.

 A virtual desktop provides a graphical interface to using the cluster.
 Desktops are hosted withing Singularity containers, so not all of the NeSI software stack is supported.
 If you would like to build your own desktop containers with the code here.

 Rendering is done cluster-side, and compressed before being sent to your local machine.
-This means any graphical should be significantly more responsive than when using X11 on it's own.
+This means any rendering should be significantly more responsive than when using X11 on its own (approximately 40 times faster).

 The Virtual desktops are still in development, please report any issues to NeSI support, or open an issue here.